temporalio/documentation/docs/system-architecture.md

 Temporal is a highly scalable fault-oblivious stateful code platform.
 The fault-oblivious code is a next level of abstraction over commonly used techniques to achieve fault tolerance and durability.

-A common Temporal-based application consists of a Temporal service, Workflow and activity workers, and external clients.
+A common Temporal-based application consists of a Temporal service, Workflow and Activity workers, and external clients.
 Note that both types of workers as well as external clients are roles and can be collocated in a single application process if necessary.

 ## Temporal Service